quayzar/git-optimized-wordpress/README.md

 Configuring an instance
 -----------------------

-Once the project repository is set up, you need to create a localized config file and then install WordPress:
+Once your project repository has been set up, you'll need to create a localized config file and then install WordPress.

 ##### Creating a localized config file
  1. Create an empty database.
 Note the host, database name, username, and password, as you'll need them shortly.
  2. Copy `sample-config.php` to create a localized config file, replacing "sample" in the new name with "local", "dev", "staging", or "live", depending on the environment.
 Save it either at the web root (on the same level as `wp-config.php`) or, for enhanced security, one level up.
-[Read more on this here.] (http://wordpress.stackexchange.com/questions/58391/is-moving-wp-config-outside-the-web-root-really-beneficial/74972#74972)
+[Read more here.] (http://wordpress.stackexchange.com/questions/58391/is-moving-wp-config-outside-the-web-root-really-beneficial/74972#74972)
  3. Open this new file and make the following changes:
   * Provide `ADDL_SUBDIR` (if any).
   * Enter the database credentials.
-  * [Generate](https://api.wordpress.org/secret-key/1.1/salt/) and add the salts & keys.
+  * [Generate](https://api.wordpress.org/secret-key/1.1/salt/) and add environment-specific salts & keys.
   * Configure the debug settings.
   * Remove the `die` configuration warning at the bottom.

-Running `git status` at this point should return no untracked files.
+Running `git status` at this point should return neither modifications nor untracked files.

 ##### Installing & configuring WordPress
 This project uses [Composer](https://getcomposer.org/) both to install WordPress and to manage any theme or plugin dependencies.
 If you don't already have Composer, here's how to [install it locally](https://getcomposer.org/download/).
 The resulting `composer.phar` is already in the `.gitignore` file.